lybird300/lybird300.github.io/_posts/2015-04-20-cojava-manual.md

 # Use this option is you prefer a fixed number of mutation sites

 # random_seed 183122717
 # This option specifies a particular random number seedUseful for debugging or recreating a previous run.
-If a seed of zero is supplied, <br/>or the keyword is not found, a random seed will be generated from the time and process id of the job.
+If a seed <br/>of zero is supplied, <br/>or the keyword is not found, a random seed will be generated from the time and process id of <br/>the job.

 # length &lt;sequence length in bp (base pair)&gt;.
 length 200